keithrbennett/keithrbennett.github.io/_posts/2009-02-26-jruby-a-better-language-for-the-java-virtual-machine.md

 As you see, putValue is used to store key/value pairs in the action.
 There are multiple options; they are listed in a table at <http://java.sun.com/javase/6/docs/api/javax/swing/Action.html>.

-In Ruby, we create an adapter class that allows specifying the action&#8217;s name, options (tooltip text and keyboard accelerator in this case), and behavior:
+In Ruby, we create an adapter class that allows specifying the action's name, options (tooltip text and keyboard accelerator in this case), and behavior:

 ```ruby
 require 'java'